-This is a specific illustration of the concept described in First Sentier Investors (2012a), but the interaction between risk criterion and underlying volatility of the asset mix does hold generically as well.
+This is a specific illustration of the concept described in Baars, Kocourek and van der Lende June 2012a, but the interaction between risk criterion and underlying volatility of the asset mix does hold generically as well.
 In practice this means that an active implementation of this strategy has to be very mindful of the impact of adding tracking error relative to the risk criteria.